 For a budget stay, check out Rasa Motel.

 In 2008, George Town was named a UNESCO World Heritage Site and what followed soon after was a renaissance of sorts.
 Historical buildings were restored; the old streets spruced up with fresh, contemporary art; and cafes and boutique hotels began popping up amidst the old shop houses and hawker centers.
 Follow along in pictures as George Town’s many faces change.

 Author John Brunton takes a road trip from Kuala Lumpur to Penang, discovering northern Malaysia’s old mansions, eclectic cuisine, and exciting cities.

 - Busan, South Korea – This seaside city has an art village and a delicious offering of seafood dishes, all in a milder subtropical climate.

 - Siargao, Philippines – Another tropical island destination with its own style of indie, homegrown artsy vibe and an eclectic international cuisine.

 - Manila, Philippines – Fancy another challenging destination?
 Hit the streets of Manila and work through its chaotic streets to uncover the archipelago’s best dishes and indie art scene.

 * * *

 I hope this guide helps you plan your trip to Penang, Malaysia!
 If you have questions or recommendations, let us know in the comments.
-And if you found it helpful, please share with your friends or through social media.
+And if you found it helpful, please share it with your friends.